 - Pure capsaicin: 16,000,000 SHU

-Spicy Food is Good For You: The Health Benefits
+Is Spicy Food Good For You?
+The Health Benefits

 So what’s the catch – is spicy good for you or not?
 The chemical capsaicin responsible for spiciness in peppers is proven to possess a number of health benefits.
 Spicy food lovers can look forward to the following health-promoting properties:

-- Weight loss: Although deep fried chicken wings drenched in spicy sauce probably won’t cut it, hot peppers may help you burn calories by kick starting your metabolism.
+- Weight loss: Although deep-fried chicken wings drenched in spicy sauce probably won’t cut it, hot peppers may help you burn calories by kick-starting your metabolism.

-- Eating spicy food may help you live longer: Researchers in China found that “those who consumed spicy foods 6 or 7 days a week showed a 14 percent relative risk reduction in total mortality,” according to a comprehensive population based study.
-Lu Qi, professor of nutrition at Harvard’s school of public health, cites the potential for reduction in “deaths due to cancer, heart disease, and respiratory diseases.”
+- Eating spicy food may help you live longer: Researchers in China found that “those who consumed spicy foods 6 or 7 days a week showed a 14 percent relative risk reduction in total mortality,” according to a comprehensive population-based study.
+Lu Qi, professor of nutrition at Harvard’s school of public health, cites the potential for a reduction in “deaths due to cancer, heart disease, and respiratory diseases.”
 Capsaicin may be responsible for this as it has been found to improve metabolism, cholesterol in the blood as well as inflammation.

 Spicy Food and Life Expectancy